arrow Products

 Manual migrations are notoriously time-consuming, prone to errors, and usually force compromise on quality or speed.

-You will know what your archive looks like and be the best judge of where the tipping point is on expediency versus practicality: it usually comes down to numbers and the size of the site you are moving.
+You know what your archive looks like and are the best judge of where the tipping point is on expediency versus practicality: it usually comes down to numbers and the size of the site you are moving.
 However, keep in mind that even where article counts are relatively small and it might seem like the editorial team could manually copy the words and pictures for each article, it is all the metadata and business decisions that each article has attached to them which take the time.

 The good news is that there are tools and scripts available to do much of the heavy lifting.